 Watch the video and follow along with the exercise files or learn to recreate the effect with your own 2D and 3D artwork using Levels, blend modes, a gradient overlay, and some patient hand masking.

 Member of the lynda.com library?
 Find out how Deke got the shark into the photo in the first place.
 Check out the follow-up movie where Deke shows how to bring 3D models into Photoshop and composite them against 2D backgrounds.

 Next week Deke’s got a tutorial for sweet tooth.
 Come back next Tuesday and learn how to create delicious looking 3D donuts in Illustrator.

 Begin learning software, business, and creative skills—anytime, anywhere—with video instruction from recognized industry experts.

 Share this article:

-Tags: Photoshop, Deke McClelland, Adobe Photoshop, Deke's Techniques, 3D Model
+Tags: 3D Model, Adobe Photoshop, Deke McClelland, Deke's Techniques, Photoshop

 You can change your email preferences at any time.
 We will never sell your email.
 More info